9. Short Constant Instructions

 C = (~r[dst]:31 ∧ r[dst]':31)

-The condition codes are set to report on the result, with N and Z reporting whether the result is negative or zero, V reporting whether two's complement overflow occurred, and C reporting whether there was a carry out of the high bit (the sign changed from 1 to 0).
+The condition codes (see Section 1.3.4.1) are set to report on the result, with N and Z reporting whether the result is negative or zero, V reporting whether two's complement overflow occurred, and C reporting whether there was a carry out of the high bit (the sign changed from 1 to 0).